 At 3 pm a quick bus ride took us to the entrance to Taj, we passed by all the vendors, by the security check [read Taj Mahal the do’s and don’ts here] and there we were.
 It’s hard to explain how impressive Taj Mahal is and how emotional we got.
 As much as people say it’s overrated, I had goosebumps when I saw it for the first time.
 It was a dream coming true.
 I was visiting Taj Mahal, but better than that, we were there the day before Valentine’s Day.
 That was really romantic!

-Take time to wander around the garden, to visit the mosques sitting beside the huge mausoleum and take as many photos as possible, the building is stunning from all angles.
+Take time to wander around the garden, visit the mosques sitting beside the huge mausoleum and take as many photos as possible, the building is stunning from all angles.
 During the afternoon Taj is packed with visitors, but we had an incredible sunset that made up for the busy visit.
-After sunset, we were ready to go back to the train and had a good dinner, but first, our bus stopped at a craft shop for a last minute purchase.
+After sunset, we were ready to go back to the train and had a good dinner, but first, our bus stopped at a craft shop for a last-minute purchase.

 Palace on Wheels Itinerary – Day 8